 Moscone West incorporated an extensive program of resource-efficient design.
 Features include:

 - High-performance glazing with low emissivity glass that exceeds Title 24 requirements, a critical element given the extensive use of glass and emphasis on natural light and maximization of views.
 Frit patterning at 30, 50, and 70% was used to further enhance the glass performance while assuring interior comfort levels.

 - Use of the latest and most energy-efficient lighting fixtures throughout the facility, as well as use of daylight sensors to control prefunction areas.

 - Mechanical systems designed to exceed Title 24 Energy Efficiency Standards include chilled water plant and cooling towers, heating water plant, air and control systems.

-The Moscone Center places such priority on maintaining air quality that a full-time air quality technician regularly monitors and tests conditions.
+The Moscone Center places priority on maintaining air quality.
 Program initiatives include: